AVAILABLE AT GREEN BAY AND RACINE CAMPUSES

 The Spay Neuter Assistance Program (SNAP) program is designed to reduce pet overpopulation by providing low-cost spay/neuter services to the communities we serve.
 Appointments are offered on select days depending on campus, with drop-offs scheduled in the morning and pick-ups in the late afternoon/early evening.
-For preventative, follow-up, emergency or any services other than spay/neuter, please contact your veterinarian.
+For preventative care, follow-up, emergency or any services other than spay/neuter, please contact your veterinarian.
 Please read the information below to see if you qualify.